 - School Equality Duty and Equal Opportunities policies

-- Assemblies to mark national occasions including Remembrance Day
+- Assemblies to mark national occasions including Remembrance Day and Holocaust Memorial Day.

 - The curriculum helps students to learn about a wide range of people, cultures and beliefs and so develops students ability to make informed decisions, form and be confident in their own identity and understand and respect that of others